 The best, most moderate time in Dubai is the period between November to March when the temperature drops to a pleasant 24 degrees Celsius in the day time.

-Being a Muslim city, in Dubai, you must observe a more conservative code of behavior.
+Being a Muslim city, in Dubai, you will have to observe a more conservative code of behavior when you move to Dubai.
 Be modestly attired and keep in mind that drunken and unruly behavior in public spaces is not accepted.
 Since there is a zero-tolerance policy, it is possible it could lead to detention or even deportation.
 Also, avoid overly public displays of affection.
 Obscene language, making indecent gestures showing contempt in any way for Dubai’s religion or its leadership may land you in legal hot water.

 While normal photography is permissible, it is considered offensive to photograph people without their permission.
 Even though you’ll be awed by the architecture, it’s best to avoid taking pictures of government structures, mosques or military installations.